HiddenRamblings/TagMo/README.md

     * [Archived Testing - "master2"](https://github.com/HiddenRamblings/TagMo/tree/master2)

 * https://www.reddit.com/r/tagmo/

-# What is TagMo?

-TagMo is an Android app for cloning Amiibo to blank NTAG215 NFC tags, Power Tags, and Amiiqo / N2 Elite devices.

-It was created as a result of the "[DIY Amiibo cards](https://gbatemp.net/threads/diy-amiibo-cards.406978/)" thread and all the collaboration that took place in it.

 # Submitting Issues:
 * master and experimental contain the latest features, but some may be incomplete.